thejamesgore/ga-projects/GA-Project-4/README.md

 I also created a trello kanban board with each task neccessary to create the backend and frontend that I could think of at the time and added some basic checklists to each task to have big tasks split into small measurable goals updating as I went along.
 This was crucial to stay organized, measure project progress, and see how far away I was from the mvp.

 ![Alt text](https://user-images.githubusercontent.com/83005220/147387020-25505a6d-5452-4aa3-a40e-b43960ccae7f.png 'Trello Kanban Board')

+With a strong plan, timeline and vision in mind I began on the backend initializing a base django database for the project API and installed Django Rest Framework following the api-guide in the documentation.
+Then I started to add some basic routing by building out the urls.py file but also by returning a list of routes in the views.py file for easier development and usage with Django Rest Framework.
+For all views I added `@api_view([])` depending on what type of request the api would be serving, e.g. `GET`, `POST`, `PUT`, `DELETE`.

+I then added Django CORS Headers as with previous projects in the past during the development process the API will by default not serve data from another domain outside the domain from which the resource was first served.
+This will make testing endpoints in Postman and eventually calling endpoints with Axios in the frontend smoother.

+Next I used the DrawSQL tables to help create the models for the API in models.py thinking about the neccessary data types for each field.
+During this time I realised I would need to find a solution to allow the site admin to upload product images as the product model would require an image field.
+With some research I discovered Python Imaging Library also known as Pillow as a solution which would allow static files in an Image folder so installed and configued as required and added updated the image field in the product model.

+### Week 2:

 Second Week frontend & more of backend
 Third Week frontend